henriqueramosqs/Tteste/README.md

 <br>

-&nbsp; Além destes, eu utilizei o framework express.js, o body-parser como middleware,o handlebars como template engine e o PHPMyAdmin como gerenciador de banco de dados.
+&nbsp; Beyond that, I`ve used the express.js framework, body-parser as a middleware, handlebars as template engine and chart.js to build the graphs.